Seneca-ICTOER/OPS345v2/docs/Labs/lab8.md

    1. LOGGED_IN_SALT: **(use gathered info from salt page)**
    1. NONCE_SALT: **(use gathered info from salt page)**

-Hint: None of these values should have single quotes in them. (i.e. ')
+Note: None of these values should have single quotes in them. (i.e. ')

 ![Image: Adding database connector information, auth keys and salts to your Elastic Beanstalk application as static Environment Variables.](/img/a2_beanstalk-environment-variables-example.png)
 _Figure 2: Adding database connector information, auth keys and salts to your Elastic Beanstalk application as static **Environment Variables**._